Journal of Inorganic Materials ›› 2026, Vol. 41 ›› Issue (3): 331-339.DOI: 10.15541/jim20250258

 3. College of Mathematics and Physics, Beijing University of Chemical Technology, Beijing 100029, China

-Abstract: Continuous alumina fiber-reinforced silica ceramic matrix composites exhibit excellent properties, such as high-temperature oxidation resistance, high strength, and high toughness.
-As a dual-use material for both military and civilian applications, they hold broad prospects in numerous fields, including aviation, aerospace, and energy.
-However, domestic research remains in its initial stage, characterized by a primarily qualitative understanding of their mechanical property failure mechanisms.
-In this study, an improved liquid-phase impregnation method, which integrates the process characteristics of the sol-gel method and slurry impregnation method, was adopted to prepare continuous alumina fiber-reinforced silica composites with tunable porosity.
-The microstructure and composition of typical composites were comprehensively characterized using different techniques.
-The mechanical properties of composites with different densification degrees were tested and analyzed.
-By integrating porosity data obtained from CT testing with simulation calculation, a relationship model linking mechanical property failure of composites to porosity and pore size was established.
+Continuous alumina fiber-reinforced silica ceramic matrix composites exhibit excellent properties, such as high-temperature oxidation resistance, high strength and high toughness.
+As a dual-use material for both military and civilian applications, they hold broad prospects in numerous fields, including aviation, aerospace and energy.
+However, domestic research currently still remains on its initial stage and is characterized by a primarily qualitative understanding of their mechanical property failure mechanisms.
+In this study, an improved liquid-phase impregnation method, which integrated the process characteristics of the Sol-Gel method and slurry impregnation method, was adopted to prepare continuous alumina fiber-reinforced silica composites with tunable porosity.
+Microstructure and composition of the typical composite were comprehensively characterized using different techniques.
+Mechanical properties of these composites with different densification degrees were tested and analyzed.
+By integrating porosity data obtained from computed tomography (CT) test with simulation calculation, a relationship model linking mechanical property failure of the composites to porosity and pore size parameters was established.
 The results indicated that composites prepared via the improved liquid-phase impregnation method had significantly enhanced mechanical properties due to the presence of pore defects and weak interfacial bonding.
 Notably, as the composite porosity increased from 2.2% to 15.2%, the tensile strength decreased from 24.5 MPa to 17.8 MPa.
-Further modeling and simulation analysis revealed that, at a pore defect radius of 250 μm, an increase in porosity from 4.5% to 13.5% led to a corresponding reduction in tensile strength from 27.2 MPa to 20.6 MPa, thereby validating the rationality of the simulation model.
-The laws that the n-th power of tensile strength shows a negative linear correlation with porosity, and the tensile strength exponent factor is negatively linearly correlated with the pore defect radius size.
+Further modeling and simulation analysis revealed that, at a pore defect radius of 250 μm, an increase in porosity from 4.5% to 13.5% led to a corresponding reduction in tensile strength from 27.2 MPa to 20.6 MPa, thereby validating rationality of the simulation model.
+The law that the n-th power of tensile strength shows a negative linear correlation with porosity, and the tensile strength exponent factor n is negatively linearly correlated with the pore defect radius r.
 These findings provide a research basis for the performance optimization and practical application of continuous alumina fiber-reinforced silica composites.

 Key words: alumina fiber, silica composite, mechanical property, porosity, pore defect size, failure